-1 The first and most important step is to be well informed about the publishing landscape and to gain a knowledge of various publishing houses’ publication programs.
-You can do this with the help of this catalogue, for example, or by researching online.
-Taking a look round a book shop or the publishers’ stands at a book fair is also a good way of gaining an overview of the publishers’ different program categories and the genres they cover.
+1 The first and foremost important step - inform yourself about the publishing branch and gain knowledge of various publishing houses, as well as, their publication programs.
+You can do this with the help of our catalogue, or by researching online.

-Remember: Only a publisher whose program includes the genre that fits your project will be interested in it.
-Just as you would not expect to find a selection of fruit when you go to a cobbler’s.
+Remember: Focus on a publisher whose program includes the genre that fits your project.
+Otherwise, there will be no interest.
+Do not expect to find fruit, while shopping at a shoe store.

-2 Your manuscript needs to stand out from the flood of submissions.
-To achieve this, you should prepare an exposé of your concept (roughly one A4 page).
-The important thing here is to set out briefly and clearly what the project is all about and which genre it belongs to (fiction or non-fiction, fantasy, horse book, problem-oriented etc.) and for which target readership it is intended (girls and/or boys, aged up to 4, 4 to 6, 6 to 8 etc.).
-This can be crucial in making publishers take notice of you - as an author or illustrator – and of your project.
+2 Your manuscript must leap out from the mass of submissions.
+You may achieve this by, preparing an exposé of your concept (roughly one A4 page).
+The key is to - concisely delineate your idea.
+Which genre does it belong to (fiction or non-fiction, fantasy, a horse book, problem-solving oriented etc.) and for which readership is it intended for (girls and/or boys, aged up to 4, 4 to 6, 6 to 8 etc.)?
+This has an enormous impact on which publishers will take notice of you - as an author or illustrator - as well as your project.

 3 Your exposé should contain text samples and/or illustrations to give the editor an impression of your style of writing/illustration.
-You may, of course, also send the entire manuscript if you are unable to decide which part of your project to submit.
+You may send the complete manuscript, if you are unable to decide which part of your project to submit.

 Note: Brevity is usually the soul of wit.
 An editor who is genuinely interested will contact you to find out more.

-4 Don’t send your project by email, send it by post.
-There is always the danger of emails getting lost in the daily flood of incoming mails, or of not being opened because of the risks presented by SPAM email.
-Not only that, we all know how annoying it is to receive mails with attachments that cannot be opened.
+4 Don’t send your project by email; send it by post.
+There is always the risk of emails getting lost in the daily mass of incoming mails or not opened at all, SPAM-Mail.
+In addition, - it is annoying to receive e-mails with attachments that will not open.

-Remember: Publishing people are generally friends of the printed word as far as manuscripts are concerned.
+Remember: Those in the publishing arena are generally friends of the printed word, as far as manuscripts are concerned.
 Printed material is easier to read and saves the editor the trouble of first having to print it out.

 5 It is advisable to make several copies of your project, as manuscripts are not always sent back.
 In addition, if a publisher is interested you can react more quickly by sending them your manuscript immediately.

-Remember: It’s good to be trusting, but having copies in your drawer is better.
-If you want to be sure of having your material returned to you, it is best to send the return postage, too.
+Remember: It is good to be trusting, but having copies in your drawer is better.
+If you want to be sure of having your material returned to you, it is best to include return postage as well.

-6 By all means send your manuscript to different publishers if you think they might be interested.
-It would be false modesty to always wait until a publisher returns your manuscript before offering it to another one.
+6 Send your manuscript to various publishers if you think they might be interested.
+It would be a grave mistake on your part, to wait until a publisher returns your manuscript, before offering it to another one.

-Remember: No one will mind your not sticking with only one publisher.
-However, there are just a few publishers who on principle do not accept any manuscripts they have not requested; you will find this information on the relevant homepage.
+Remember: There is no importance in staying with only one publisher.
+Some publishers generally do not accept any manuscripts they have not requested, you will find this information on their homepage.

-7 Nevertheless, it makes sense to limit the number of publishers to whom you send your manuscript, even if you think that all German-speaking publishers would be interested.
+7 Nevertheless, it makes sense to limit the number of publishers to whom you send your manuscript, even if you think that all German-speaking publishers might be interested.

-8 When submitting your project, make sure you know the relevant contacts to address it to at the publishing houses.
-If you are dealing with a publishing group with different publishing companies or imprints under their roof, contact the editors of that particular publisher or imprint.
-This will indicate that you have already given some thought to where to place your project.
+8 When submitting your project, make sure you know the relevant contact when addressing; in brief form or otherwise.
+If you are dealing with a publishing group with different publishing companies or imprints within the same publishing house, contact the editors of each individual division.
+This will indicate confidence, as to where you want your project to be placed.

-Remember: The contact for manuscripts and/or illustrations is always the editorial office.
-Avoid writing to the publisher or the managing director of the house unless you are personally acquainted: your manuscript will be forwarded to the editorial office anyway, so it will take that much longer to get to the right place.
+Remember: The contact for manuscripts and/or illustrations is always the editorial department.
+Avoid writing to the publisher or the managing director of the house, unless you are personally acquainted with them.
+Avoid redundancy and wasted time.

-Remember: It is not a question of delaying tactics on the part of the publishers or a lack of interest in your project if you do not receive an answer immediately.
-By all means follow the matter up with a phone call, but it is a good idea to wait at least six months before doing so.
+Remember: It is not a question of a delay tactic, on the part of the publishers or a lack of interest in your project, if you do not receive a response immediately.
+Enquire the matter by calling, but you should wait at least six months before doing so.

-10 Don’t get bogged down in details if you are pitching your project to an editor over the phone or in person.
+10 Don’t get lost in the details when you are pitching your project to an editor over the phone or in person.
 Instead, try to make your presentation as clearly structured as possible.

-Remember: Editors have a good eye for topics that will fit into their program – and have a chance on the market.
+Remember: Editors have a good eye for topics that will fit into their program – and fare a chance on the market.

 11 It is not advisable to offer publishers your manuscript at a book fair.
-In Leipzig, and even more so in Frankfurt, editors usually have so many appointments that you will have little chance of meeting them at their stands.
-The stands are usually run by the sales staff of the publishing house, who will not necessarily be able to help you.
-And many publishers do not accept manuscripts at book fairs on principle.
+In Leipzig, and even more so in Frankfurt, as most editors usually have so many appointments, that you have little chance of meeting them at their stands.
+Sales staff of the publishing house are usually in charge of the stand, of which, they will not necessarily be able to provide you any help.
+Generally, many publishers do not accept manuscripts at book fairs.

-Remember: You are more likely to come away with a stoop than an accepted manuscript if you take it along to a book fair instead of making an appointment for a quiet talk with the right person.
-Even if you manage to hand in your manuscript at one or other of the stands, there is a real risk that it will take a very long time for it to land on the right desk once the fair is over.
+Remember: You are more likely to come away with a crooked back, than an accepted manuscript if you take it along to a book fair instead of making an appointment for a quiet, on to one sit down, with the right person.
+Even if you manage to hand in your manuscript at a stand, the risk is very high, that it will land in the hands of the right person once the fair is over.

-12 If a publisher accepts your project, a contract has to be signed, setting out the rights and obligations of the contract partners.
+12 If a publisher accepts your project, a contract must be signed, setting out the rights and obligations of the contract partners.
 Most publishers have their own standard contracts.
-However, authors and illustrators are responsible for negotiating everything else themselves, including their remuneration.
-You can also hire a literary agent to represent you (addresses and information can be found on the Internet), but you will then have to pay them a portion of your fee.
+However, authors and illustrators are responsible for negotiating everything else themselves, including their honorarium.
+You can also hire a literary agent to represent you (addresses and information can be found on the internet), but you will then have to pay them a portion of your fee.

 Remember: Reputable publishers share the success of a book with their authors, i.e. the author receives a certain percentage of the net retail price or the publisher’s price received.
 Under no circumstances should you pay for the production, promotion or marketing costs of your book!

-In addition to the above, the following applies to illustrators:
+In addition, the statement above also applies to illustrators:

-1 The degree of attention your portfolio receives depends largely on how visually compelling the material is.
+1 The degree of attention your portfolio receives, depends essentially on how visually compelling the material is.

-2 When considering your material, the publisher wants to be able to see at a glance whether the illustrations capture the drama of the written text and can express in pictures more than is described in the text.
+2 When considering your material, the publisher wants to be able to see with one look, whether the illustrations capture the drama of the written text and express through picture more, than described in the text.

 3 Your portfolio should include text-based illustrations and storyboards.
 Brief explanatory notes should indicate the target group for which your work is intended.
 The illustrations should show the extent of your technical and artistic skills.

 4 For a 'classic' portfolio, copies are usually still acceptable (for color prints, 4c; but also black and white drawings).
-You can then show the original works later on a personal visit.
+You can show the original work at your personal appointment.

-5 It is a good idea to send the publisher your portfolio for its retention and to point this out in your covering letter.
-The portfolio can then be placed in the publisher’s archives for consultation when demand arises, so your pictures should be suitable for archiving.
+5 It is a good idea to send the publisher your portfolio for keepsake and point this out on your covering letter.
+The portfolio will then be placed in the publisher’s archives for consultation when demand arises.
+Your pictures should be suitable for archiving.

-7 Make sure that your portfolio is well organised so that you do not waste time trying to find the ›right‹ illustration.
-The better you know your way around your portfolio, the better the impression of easy confidence and purpose you will make on the editors.
+7 Make sure that your portfolio is well organised, so that you do not waste time trying to find the ›right‹ illustration.
+The better you know your way around your portfolio, the more confident and productive the conversation will be with the editors.

 8 Briefly introduce your main points: the illustrators’ queues at the publishers’ stands in Bologna are long and the time allowed for each presentation relatively short.
-However, it would showing mistaken consideration to refrain from giving any explanations: this is usually the first time the editor will see your work and will therefore welcome a little more – to-the-point – background information.
+However, it would be a mistake on your part, if you provide no explanation of your work: this is usually the first time the editor will see your work and will therefore welcome a little more – on point – background information.
+Short, yet definitive!